 P2.5 Sampling method is definitely going to reduce model complexity, since all models complexity depend on graph node number N, while performance is going to be compromised as well.
 I would like to see authors resolve the concern of significant accuracy drop after applying aggressive sampling of subgraphs.

 Reply: Thanks for the insightful comment.
 The sampling methods indeed affect the test accuracy of GNN models [Hamilton et al. (2017); Chiang et al. (2019); Zeng et al. (2020)].
 To find out how the sampling techniques affect accuracy, we train the four typical GNNs with different batch sizes and compare the accuracy with the full-batch training.
 For each combination of dataset and GNN, we use the hyper-parameters that achieve the highest accuracy under the full-batch training.
 In most cases, the test accuracy of the sampling methods is just slightly lower than the accuracy of the full-batch training when the relative batch size ≥3%.
-Among the two sampling methods, the performance of the cluster sampler is stabler than the neighbor sampler.
+Among the two sampling methods, the performance of the cluster sampler is more stable than the neighbor sampler.
 Figure 2.3 and Figure 2.4 shows the accuracy comparisons of the two typical sampling methods under different batch sizes.
 The results of the other datasets are available in Section 4.4.3 “Effects on Accuracy” in the revised manuscript.
-In several cases (like GaAN in Figure 2.3a and Figure 2.3b), the accuracy of the neighbor sampler was even higher than the full-batch training.
+In several cases (like GaAN in Figure 2.3a and Figure 2.3b), the accuracy of the neighbor sampler is even higher than the full-batch training.
 The test accuracy of the cluster sampler is close to the accuracy of full-batch training, while the test accuracy of the neighbor sampler shows more obvious differences for different GNNs.

 The results indicate that the relationships between batch size and test accuracy are complex, especially for the neighbor sampler.
 A larger batch size does not always bring higher accuracy, like GAT in Figure 2.3c.
 Our observations are similar to [Zeng et al. (2020)].
-How to automatically select a proper batch size is a topic worth studying.
+We believe that how to automatically select a proper batch size is a topic worth studying.

 P2.6 Hope authors supplement the effect of sampling and GNNs on accuracy while comparing different complexity of model and sampling methods.

 Reply: We are grateful for your insightful suggestion.
-As suggested, we additionally evaluate the effects of model complexity on accuracy in Section 4.1 “Effects of Hyper-parameters on Performance” in the revised manuscript.
+Followed your suggestion, we additionally evaluate the effects of model complexity on accuracy in Section 4.1 “Effects of Hyper-parameters on Performance” in the revised manuscript.
 We add discussion on how the hyper-parameters of GNNs affect the accuracy.
 We also compare the test accuracy of different GNN models on the same dataset.

 We also additionally evaluate the effects of sampling techniques on accuracy in Section 4.4 “Effects of Sampling Techniques” in the revised manuscript.
 We present the experimental results and related discussion in a new subsection Section 4.4.3 “Effects on Accuracy”.